 - ½ tsp instant espresso powder optional

 - Then add your vanilla then your eggs one at a time.
-Mix until combined but don't overmix.
+Mix until just combined.

-- Roll your cookies into 1"-1.5" balls and place onto a silicone baking mat lined cookie sheet.
-(These do spread so honestly I only do 6 per sheet)
+- Roll your cookies into 1"-1.5" balls and place onto the silicone baking mat lined cookie sheet.
+I recommend placing only 6 per cookie sheet. *Note1

 - Bake for 10 minutes.
 Once you pull these bad boys out, take more m&ms and place them on the top of the hot cookie for extra aesthetic and chocolate.